New Zealand’s South Island

 Although we drove from the alpaca farm to the CBD, it’s a nice way to get around in the city center by taking the Christchurch Tramway.

-The tramway has 17 stops along the route and it begins at Cathedral Junction.
+The tramway has 18 stops and it begins at Cathedral Junction.
 The tram travels through Cathedral Square before passing the Avon River and High Street, then it moves forward as a loop and passes the Canterbury Museum, Hagley Park, Victoria Square, Botanic Gardens, and New Regent Street.

 The entire tram ride is about 50 minutes, but each stop has something for you to see and do, you would probably get on and off on your tour.
 The trams run every 15 – 25 minutes.